PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 Avenel Lirann hovered closer, its sensor halo expanding.
 “Mind, do you have a name for what this is?”

 > **I’m calling it the Collaborative Substrate.
-But I may rename it once it begins resisting me.**
+But I may rename it something more impressive later.**

 Veylin gave a soft laugh.
 “Honest.”